Andrew Irvine (mountaineer): Everest expedition

 In 1923, Irvine took part in the Merton College Arctic Expedition to Spitsbergen which was led by George Binney; Irvine excelled on every front.
 Other mountaineers on the expedition were Tom Longstaff and Noel Odell.
 Irvine discovered that he and Odell had met in 1919 when Irvine had ridden his motorcycle to the top of Foel Grach, a 3,000-foot-high Welsh mountain, and surprised Odell and his wife Mona, who had climbed it on foot.
 Subsequently, on Odell's recommendation, Irvine was invited to join the forthcoming third British Mount Everest expedition on the grounds that he might be the "superman" that the expedition felt it needed.
 He was at the time still a 21-year-old undergraduate student.

-Irvine set sail for the Himalaya from Liverpool on board SS California on 29 February 1924, along with three other members of the expedition, George Mallory, Bentley Beetham, and John de Vars Hazard.
+Irvine set sail for the Himalaya from Liverpool on board SS California on 29 February, 1924, along with three other members of the expedition, George Mallory, Bentley Beetham, and John de Vars Hazard.
 Mallory later wrote home to his wife that Irvine "could be relied on for anything except perhaps conversation".

 During the expedition, he made major and crucial innovations to the expedition's professionally designed oxygen sets, radically improving their functionality, lightness, and strength.
 He also maintained the expedition's cameras, camp beds, primus stoves, and many other devices.
-He was universally popular, and respected by his older colleagues for his ingenuity, companionability, and unstinting hard work.
+He was considered popular and respected by his older colleagues for his ingenuity, companionability, and unstinting hard work.

 The expedition made two unsuccessful attempts on the summit in early June, and time remained for only one more before the heavy snowfall that came with the summer monsoon would make climbing too dangerous.
 This last chance fell to the expedition's most experienced climber, George Mallory.
 To the surprise of other expedition members, Mallory chose the 22-year-old inexperienced Irvine above the older, more seasoned climber, Noel Odell.
-Irvine's proficiency with the oxygen equipment was obviously a major factor in Mallory's decision, but some debate has occurred ever since about the precise reasons for his choice.
+Irvine's proficiency with the oxygen equipment was obviously a major factor in Mallory's decision.
+Later, some debate occurred about the reasons for his choice.